Editorial

 What: Wrote several dozen articles for this health and fitness brand focused on food trends, healthy eating, and nutrition.

-Result: About two dozen articles focused on nutrition, healthy and seasonal eating/cooking which were peer reviewed by a staff registered dietician or board certified physician.
+Result: About two dozen articles focused on nutrition, healthy and seasonal eating/cooking (often interviewing and quoting physicians and other health experts), which were peer reviewed by a staff registered dietician or board certified physician.

 Team: Assigning editor, managing editor.